 is most integral to your job or team?
 Why?

 I am not sure you can pick just one.
 I think it takes a mixture of all of these values to truly have an impact on the care we provide.
 Without the team, the care we provide patients is affected.
 Without integrity, we wouldn’t be able to be honest with our patients’ families, and without kindness, we couldn’t show them the compassion they need in their darkest times.
 Without vision, we cannot see the end goal of where we need patients to be to go home or to rehab and the care it takes to get them there.

 How would you describe the culture at TTUHSC?

 The culture depends on the people within it.
 I interact with coworkers from different specialties daily and I see the care and compassion they provide every day.
 I know they have the vision to care for our community and improve local and global health, and are striving to achieve our mission.

-What do you enjoy most about the Permian Basin, and what makes you proud to call West
+What do you enjoy most about Lubbock, and what makes you proud to call West Texas

 I moved to Lubbock in 2010 with my wife and son.
 My wife is from this area, so having family close by was attractive to me.
 I love the morning sunrises and the afternoon sunsets.
 I enjoy the community and the typical West Texas kindness that is shown.
 My children enjoy the great open spaces and the beauty of what this area has to offer, along with a wonderful church home.
 The people have definitely made this a great place to be.